JasonZhouPW/kafka-orderer/README.md

 - `server`: The RPC server that this client should connect to.
 Default value: `localhost:6100`.
 - `count`: When in broadcast mode, the number of messages to send.
 Default value: `100`
 - `loglevel`: (See flag description in the server section above.)
 - `seek`: When in deliver mode, the number of the first block that should be delivered (-2 for oldest available, -1 for newest).
-Default value: `2`
+Default value: `-2`
 - `window`: When in deliver mode, how many blocks can the server send without acknowledgement.
 Default value: `10`.
 - `ack`: When in deliver mode, send acknowledgment per this many blocks received.
 Default value: `7`.
-(Consult @jyellick's [proto file](https://github.com/kchristidis/kafka-orderer/blob/devel/ab/ab.proto) for more info on the `seek`/`window`/`ack` options.)
+(Consult the [proto file](https://github.com/kchristidis/kafka-orderer/blob/devel/ab/ab.proto) for more info on the `seek`/`window`/`ack` options.)

 ## TODO